Message from the president

 Welcome to MCC Veterans and Military Resource Center (VMRC)

 The VMRC should be the first stop for new and returning student Veterans.
 All VMRC services and resources are available for Veterans, active duty, Guard and Reserves and their family members.
 The center serves as a liaison with other school functions and teams with VA, DoD, State and community resources to help ensure your success at MCC and in meeting life and career goals.

-The VMRC is located at MCC South Omaha Campus, Industrial Trades Center (ITC), Room 100.
+The VMRC is located at MCC's South Omaha Campus, Center for Advanced Manufacturing (CAM) Bldg, Room 101.
 It is open from 8 a.m. to 5 p.m., Monday through Friday.

 Contact us at 531-622-4770 or VeteransCenter@mccneb.edu

 Fair Rezanka, AF Vet, Veterans Center Brand Ambassador

 Luis Ortiz, Marine Vet, Veterans Center Brand Ambassador

 - Educational planning and academic and tutoring support

 - Information on VA, DoD, and state benefits